Enter the Competition

 Things you should know before entering the competition.

 In both rounds, all elements of an entry, including the written case and creative elements, are judged.
 The jury will discuss the cases after they have reviewed them.
 However, scoring is done individually without discussion.
 All scoring is anonymous and confidential.
+Judges provide feedback on each case for the Insight Guide.

 Effie UK Scoring Criteria